joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 One memory that sticks out to me is realizing two weeks later that I hadn't walked Captain since the first.
 I literally hadn't even thought to do something that I used to do three or four times a day before.

 I noticed other things too.
 It was harder for me to focus.
 I got angry easily.
 I remember struggling to use my password manager on my phone.
 Things that were easy for me to do before were difficult if not impossible.
+I remember even having a hard time solving CAPTCHAs.

 What I soon learned from a counselor at the Red Cross was that emotional trauma can cause brain damage.
 In my case, both temporarily and permanently.